VanDalkvist/ko-component-loader/README.md

 OR You can use own formats to tell components loader which type of file from which way it should download.

 ### Custom Path Provider
-If you want You can write own path provider factory and tell component-loader use it.
-It should contains:
+If you want You can write own path provider factory and tell component-loader how to use it like this:

 ```javascript
     // .......